willemveerman/ami-encrypter/README.md

 Other parameters are optional and called using flags.

 Credentials can be passed to the script usage the `--profile` and `--region` flags.
-Note that if passing parameters using these flags, both profile and region must be specified.
+Note that if passing parameters using these flags, both must be populated.

-If credentials are not passed explicitly, the script will follow boto3's behaviour for authentication, which is detailed [here.](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html)
+If credentials are not passed explicitly, the script will follow [boto3's behaviour for authentication.](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html)

 Calling the program with the `-h` flag will display help, as below.